Reluctance rings

 How many pulses a second will a 20 tooth ring produce?

-At 150 mph, using a 13 inch 250/575 rear tyre, a tyre will rotate at 2227rpm, a 20 tooth ring will produce 742 pulses per second, and the car will travel 3.6" per pulse.
+On a car travelling at 150 mph, using a 13 inch 250/575 rear tyre, a tyre will rotate at 2227rpm, a 20 tooth ring will produce 742 pulses per second, and the car will travel 3.6" per pulse.
 With an older ECU, where the input frequency may be limited, we can produce a ring with fewer teeth to suit.
 For example a 12 tooth ring will produce 445 pulses per second at 150 mph, and the car will travel 5.9" per pulse.

 Teeth Pulses